The Princess Diaries (film): Accolades

+Home media

+The film was released in DVD and VHS on December 18, 2001.
+The film was re-release in double DVD on August 3, 2004.
+The film was released as part of a Blu-ray and DVD double feature with The Princess Diaries 2: Royal Engagement on May 15, 2012.

 Sequel

-A sequel, The Princess Diaries 2: Royal Engagement, was released on August 11, 2004, with Garry Marshall returning to direct, Debra Martin Chase and Whitney Houston would produce the sequel.
-Unlike the first film, it is not based on any of the books.
-Most of the cast returned for the sequel, including Anne Hathaway, Julie Andrews, Héctor Elizondo, Heather Matarazzo, and Larry Miller.
-New cast and characters include Viscount Mabrey (John Rhys-Davies), Lord Nicholas Devereaux (Chris Pine), and Andrew Jacoby (Callum Blue).
+A sequel, The Princess Diaries 2: Royal Engagement, was released on August 11, 2004, with Marshall returning to direct, Debra Martin Chase and Whitney Houston producing, and Hathaway, Andrews, Elizondo, Matarazzo, and Miller reprising their roles alongside John Rhys-Davies, Chris Pine and Callum Blue as new characters.
 There had been constant speculation about whether or not a third film would be released for several years.
 Several cast members had expressed interest in returning for a third installment, particularly Hathaway and Andrews.
 In 2016, Marshall revealed that he had discussed the possibility of having a third film set in New York with both actresses.
-Interest had bolstered following Marshall's death in 2016, with Cabot revealing that a script for the third film already exists, indicating that the threequel would most likely be a tribute to Marshall.
+Interest had bolstered following Marshall's death in 2016, with Cabot revealing that a script for the third film already existed, indicating that the threequel would most likely be a tribute to Marshall.

-In January 2019, Hathaway confirmed there is a script being written for a third film and that she, Julie Andrews, and producer Debra Martin Chase are on board.
+In January 2019, Hathaway confirmed there was a script being written for a third film and that she, Andrews, and producer Chase are on board.
 However, Andrews said in a June 2022 interview that she felt a third film would be unlikely and too late, especially since Marshall had already died.

 On November 15, 2022, it was reported that Aadrita Mukerji was writing a script for a third Princess Diaries film, as a continuation of the previous films.

 Neither Hathaway nor Andrews had been confirmed to return.

+In October 2024, Adele Lim was announced as director of a second sequel, The Princess Diaries 3, with Hathaway set to return and produce.